Apsu/Mir/README.md

 ![horiztorquecancel](HorizontalTorqueCancel.png)

 Net horizontal motion results in cancellation across opposite pairs of vertical carriages, which results in a torque around the horizontal axes.
-That said, gravity and gantry stiffness helps bias the differential output towards the horizontal, so the vertical torque is comparatively smaller.
+This torque is applied through the cross-gantry pieces, and since their carriages are rigid attachment points, net torque is eliminated.

+{Insert Vertical Torque Cancellation Diagram}

 ### Belt-Driven